-Our SENCo (Special Educational Needs Co-ordinator) - Mrs Helen Morris Responsible for:
+Our SENCo (Special Educational Needs Co-ordinator) - Mrs Helen Morris

-- keeping and updating the register of all children with SEND 2 working closely with the head teacher and governing body. - ensuring the SEN policy & information report is implemented - working closely alongside the Inclusion Manager to identify and co-ordinate provision for pupils with SEND to ensure that all children receive a consistent, high quality response to meeting their needs in school.
-2 ensuring teachers are carrying out the graduated approach for pupils with SEND 2 liaising with parents and other professionals from outside agencies.
+- > reviewing and updating the register of all children with SEND - > working closely with the head teacher and governing body to develop the SEND provision of the school. - > ensuring the SEN policy & information report is reviewed and implemented across school. - > working closely alongside the Family Inclusion & Safeguarding Manager and pastoral team to identify and co-ordinate provision for pupils with SEND to ensure that all children receive a consistent, high quality response to meeting their needs in school. - > First Quality Teaching supports all learners including those with SEN. - > ensuring teachers are carrying out the graduated approach for pupils with SEND - liaising with parents and other professionals from outside agencies. - > ensuring that Pupil Centred Plans are in place, which are reviewed regularly, with the appropriate provision and strategies

-- > ensuring that provision maps are in place, which are reviewed regularly, with the appropriate provision outlined to help pupils make the identified progress. - ensuring that all children with SEND have a one page profile - > providing specialist support and training for teachers and support staff, so that they are equipped to support pupils to make the best progress possible. - > ensuring that 'Person Centred Planning' is used for children with an EHCP or those with Graduated Support (GSP). - > updating the school's local offer and making it available on the school's website - > preparing and leading annual reviews for pupils with an EHCP or GSP - > monitoring progress of pupils with SEND and the impact of the interventions using the school's tracking and internal monitoring systems (in conjunction with the Head teacher and Deputy Head teacher)
+- outlined to help pupils make the identified progress. - > ensuring that all children with SEND have a One Page Profile - > identifying children with SEN who require additional funding through GSP and Early Access to target significant needs. - > providing specialist support and training for teachers and support staff, so that they are equipped to support pupils to make the best progress possible. - > updating the school's Local Offer and making it available on the school's website - > coordinating the compilation of information, necessary paperwork for termly (when required) and annual reviews for pupils with an EHCP or additional funding through GSP or Early Access Funding for nursery school pupils. - > monitoring progress of pupils with SEND and the impact of the interventions using the school's tracking and internal monitoring systems (in conjunction with the Head teacher and Deputy Head teacher) - > researching and analysing best practises to ensure provision at Oakmeadow is making the impact needed for its learners.